 Sir David Attenborough opened new headquarters at Robinswood Hill Country Park in Gloucester.

-Previously the Trust had been known as The Gloucestershire Trust for Nature Conservation.
+Gloucestershire Wildlife Trust's name becomes official in this year, launched by Professor David Bellamy.
+Previously we’d been known as The Gloucestershire Trust for Nature Conservation.

 The Trust was one of the first charities to receive an Investor in People Award for our long standing commitment to our staff and volunteers.